Louis-de-Lavenne-de-Choulot/ItemEditor/README.md

     RequiredAttribute
     => to use on a .variable
     =  This will lock the save button until the field has a value

+    RegexExpressionAttribute(string, ErrorMessage= string)
+    => to use on a .variable
+    =  This will, coupled with RequiredAttribute, force a special condition to allow saving.

     ObfuscationAttribute
     => to use on a .variable